vickkycodes/epl-data-pipeline/README.md

 POSITION_UNCHANGED
 ```

-to be derived from the historical data.

-The model also supports effective-period style fields such as:
+and effective-period fields such as:

 ```text
 valid_from